sokooltools/NewHtmlDocument/README.md

 ## New HTML Document

-Copy the entire repository folder to your PC then run (double-click) the enclosed command file "<i>install.cmd</i>" to add a new '__Chrome HTML Document__' menu item to the existing right-click '__New__' context menu item built into Windows Explorer.
+To add a new '__Chrome HTML Document__' menu item to the existing right-click '__New__' context menu item which is built into Windows Explorer:

+Copy the entire repository to your PC's desktop, then run (double-click) the enclosed command file "<i>install.cmd</i>" and wait for it to complete.

-Now whenever right-clicking within a Windows Explorer window and selecting the 'New' | 'Chrome HTML Document' menu item :
+Now whenever right-clicking within a Windows Explorer window and selecting the 'New' - 'Chrome HTML Document' menu item :

 ![Image1](images/image01.png)